Analysis: Seven things we learned about the Seahawks from the NFL combine

 Not that receiver didn’t already seem like a need for the Seahawks to at least add a more consistent third receiver in 2019.

-JODY ALLEN IS SAID TO BE ‘VERY ENGAGED’ IN WHAT THE TEAM IS DOING
+JODY ALLEN ‘VERY ENGAGED’ IN RUNNING SEAHAWKS

 The Seahawks made it clear in December that the team was not for sale, something the team reiterated here — the Seahawks are now officially held by the Paul G. Allen Trust with his sister, Jody, as the trustee.